s-digiro/NyavaScript/README.md

 [ ] Evaluate List should be refactored into more functions so its easier to read [ ] Allow multiple lists in root, without tacking on a root list as a new
     function.
 Maybe as a vector of refvals
-[ ] Everything should be implementable in lisp, other than Mccarthy basics [ ] Maybe strings should be lists of chars?
+[ ] Maybe strings should be lists of chars?
 Or maybe permanently quoted symbols?
     Pick one
 [ ] List macro